alvinyao14/Algorithmic-Marketing/README.md

 ----
 ## Profile Trend Forecasts

 For model selection, we compared ARIMA (Autoregressive Integrated Moving Average) versus HMM (Hidden Markov Models), finding HMM to have a more favorable RMSE score of 6.74 compared to 8.44 in 5-fold cross-validation.
-In fine-tuning the HMM model, I compared the performance of 2-5 hidden states, finding 4 hidden states as the most optimal log-likelihood.
+In tuning the HMM model, I compared the performance of 2-5 hidden states, finding 4 hidden states as the most optimal log-likelihood.
 From that, we predicted the proportion (number of songs) of each profile on the next 20 weekly Billboard Hot 100 charts as a means to forecast the trend of each profile:

 ![alt text](Images/TrendForecast.png "Cluster Profiles Audio Features")

+The Profile Trend Forecasting was completed by the author of this repository.